Zahra Mohamed Ahmad: Personal life

+Career and education

 She went to work encouraging schools to reopen and war lords to give up violence.
 The organisation she formed was called HINNA.
 Later, in 2000, she founded and led the Somali Women Development Center (SWDC) in Mogadishu.

 In 2005 she returned to university to gain a degree in International and Sharia Law at Somalia University.
 They support women who are on remand or on trial and the survivors of sexual violence.
 The SWDC also report on abuse and violence in Somalia.
 The SWDC provides legal assistance and she is the main legal advisor.
 Her organisation's workers were harassed and threatened, her only son has died and she was also at risk.
 In 2013 two of SWDC's other lawyers were killed in an attack on Mogadishu's courthouse in which 27 other people died and 60 were wounded.

 Her organisation established the Ceebla Crisis Line 5555.
 The line offers support in both Somali and English to those women who are involved with violence and abuse.
 The line had support from Lydia Wanyoto who was Head of the African Union Mission to Somalia and Somalia's first lady, Zahra Omar Hassan.

+Recognition

 Ahmad was nominated by the US Ambassador to Somalia, Donald Yamamoto, and she was awarded the International Women of Courage Award in 2021.
 The award was presented virtually by the First Lady Dr. Jill Biden and the Secretary of State Antony Blinken on International Women's Day.
 There were fourteen living women given awards that year.
 The awardees were from fifteen countries as the 2021 awards included an extra seven women who had died in Afghanistan.